Alcalá de Henares Cathedral

-The Magistral Cathedral of Saint Justus and Saint Pastor (Spanish: Catedral de los Santos Niños Justo y Pastor) is a Roman Catholic cathedral located in Alcalá de Henares, Spain.
+The Magistral Cathedral of Saint Justus and Saint Pastor (Spanish: Catedral de los Santos Niños Justo y Pastor, known formally as the Santa e Insigne Catedral-Magistral de los Santos Justo y Pastor) is a Roman Catholic cathedral located in Alcalá de Henares, Spain.
 Together with Saint Peter's of Leuven, they are the only churches worldwide to hold the title of Magistral, as their canons are required to be doctors in Theology.

 The archbishop Carrillo (1446-1482) elevated the church to the rank of collegiate church.
 The current building was designed during the time of Cardinal Cisneros (1495-1517) he was awarded the title of "Master" and the current building was designed and constructed between 1497 and 1516 in late Gothic style typical of the age.
 The tower was built between 1528 and 1582.

 It was declared Bien de Interés Cultural in 1904.
 During the Spanish Civil War (1936-1939), the church was burned.
 It lost virtually all its treasures in the fire, saving some bars and some chairs from the old choir.
 In 1991 the diocese of Alcalá restored and elevated to the status of cathedral-master, the Diocese Complutense recovering that which was from the 5th century until 1099.

+The Cathedral of Alcalá is notable as one of only two churches in the world to be granted the special title "magistral" (along with St. Peter's Church in Leuven, Belgium).
+The title reflects its former status as a collegiate church, and derives from the requirement that all of the canons of the cathedral must possess the academic distinction of Doctor of Theology in order to serve there.
+In addition to that of Saints Justus and Pastor, the cathedral also houses the tomb of renowned 17th-century Spanish sculptor Gregorio Fernández.